solyarisoftware/prompter.vim/README.md

   map <F7> :normal oa: <CR>
   ```

-## OS Environment
+## Dev/Test Environment

+- [x] Vim version: VIM - Vi IMproved 9.0
-- 😓 I developed on WLS (Window Linux Subsystem) on a Windows 10 operating system, using an Ubuntu 20.04 distribution.
+- [x] I developed on WLS (Window Linux Subsystem) on a Windows 10 operating system, using an Ubuntu 20.04 distribution.
-- 😊 I tested the plugin using Python 3.8.10 and 3.11
+- [x] I tested the plugin using both Python 3.8.10 and 3.11
-- 🤔 As LLM provider, I tested just using my Azure OpenAI account.
+- [ ] As LLM provider, I tested just using my Azure OpenAI account.
-- 😊 Vim version: VIM - Vi IMproved 9.0
+- [ ] I din't tested using an OpenAI account.

 ## Features to do in future releases